List of American Basketball Association broadcasters

 In early-1970s, the CBS television network aired American Basketball Association (ABA) games, specifically league's annual All-Star Game/selected playoff games.
 Pat Summerall served as the CBS analyst on some ABA games alongside Don Criqui on play-by-play.
 Game 5 of the 1970 ABA Finals (Indiana vs. Los Angeles) was nationally televised by CBS on Saturday, May 23 at 3 p.m Eastern Time.
 The broadcast, however, was blacked out within the state of Indiana.
 After that league's 1972-73 season, CBS lost its TV airing rights as they started airing National Basketball Association (NBA) games in its 1973-74 season onward.

 The 1973 ABA All-Star Game was a syndicated telecast with Andy Musser and Alex Hannum providing the play–by–play and color commentary respectively.

 For the 1973–74 season, the ABA signed a television contract with the Hughes Television Network.
 The first game under Hughes' contract was the 1974 ABA All-Star Game on January 30.
 Ray Scott and Wilt Chamberlain provided the play–by–play and color commentary for the All-Star Game respectively.

-Had there been a seventh game of the 1975-76 season's championship playoff series, it would've been televised by NBC because that network signed a contract to air a potential seventh game on Sunday, which would have been on May 16, 1976.
+Had there been a seventh game of the 1975-76 season's championship playoff series, it would havve been televised by NBC because that network signed a contract to air a potential seventh game on Sunday, which would have been on May 16, 1976.
 However, since the final ABA Finals the league ever did ultimately ended in six games, with the New York Nets triumphing over the Denver Nuggets in what would become the ABA's final game of its nine year existence, NBC's contract was ultimately considered voided by that time.